terencero/vuejs.org/src/v2/style-guide/index.md

 ## ZORO Exceptions

 This document has been edited to indicate where Zoro intends to follow a rule, ignore a rule, or follow a rule with modification.
 Rules that are not applicable because they are specific to Vue will be noted as @ZORO Ignore.
-Rules that are aggreed upon by Zoro will be noted as @ZORO Note.
 Exceptions/modifications to rules will be noted with @ZORO Exception.
+Issues that need to be revisited will be noted with @ZORO TODO.